pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/Fetching.md

 ### @FetchOne

-The [`@FetchOne`](<doc:FetchOne>) property wrapper works similarly to `@FetchAll`, but fetches only a single record from the database and you must provide a default for when no record is found.
-This tool can be handy for computing aggregate data, such as the number of reminders in the
+The [`@FetchOne`](<doc:FetchOne>) property wrapper works similarly to `@FetchAll`, but fetches only a single record from the database and you must provide a default for when no record is found or use an optional value.
+This tool can be handy for computing aggregate data, such as the number of reminders in the database:
-database:

 ```swift
 @FetchOne(Reminder.count())